Skip to content

 Represents digital or physical media objects associated with genealogical entities (photographs, documents, audio, etc.).

-• Key Properties: Title, file path, MIME type, description
+• Key Properties: Title, URI, MIME type, description

 • GEDCOM Equivalent: OBJE (Object/Media Record)